 On the left side of the keyboard, it has a modulation wheel and momentary button, both of which can be patched to any number of parameters using the patch bay.
 There are only three connections on the rear of this synth: a DC input for power, a USB B port for connecting to a computer, and a single MIDI DIN input for controlling with an external controller or sequencer.
 The audio outputs are on the front panel on mini jacks, and has both a regular line output and a headphone output, with a single volume knob for both outputs.

-Below, please take a moment to view some of the best selling synthesizers on Amazon and see how well they stack up to the Korg MS-20.
+Below, please take a moment to view some of the best selling synthesizers online and see how well they stack up to the Korg MS-20:

 Voltage Controlled Oscillators